Socialist market economy: State sector

+The socialist market economy consists of a wide range of state-owned enterprises (SOEs) representing one form of public ownership.
+As of the end of 2019, China's SOEs represented 4.5% of the global economy.
+State-owned enterprises accounted for over 60% of China's market capitalization in 2019 and generated 40% of China's GDP of US$15.97 trillion (101.36 trillion yuan) in 2020, with domestic and foreign private businesses and investment accounting for the remaining 60%.
+Ninety-one (91) of these SOEs belong to the 2020 Fortune Global 500 companies.

-The socialist market economy consists of a wide range of state-owned enterprises (SOE) that represent one form of public ownership.
-Beginning with the 1978 reforms, in the 1980s during the industrial reforms state enterprises were gradually corporatised and transformed into joint-stock corporations with the state retaining either full or majority ownership of their shares.
+Beginning with the 1978 reforms, in the 1980s during the industrial reforms, state enterprises were gradually corporatized and transformed into joint-stock corporations with the state retaining either full or majority ownership of their shares.
 By the early 2000s, most major SOEs in non-strategic sectors were listed on the Shanghai and Hong Kong stock exchanges and some SOEs adopted mixed ownership structures where the central government and various other state entities—including state banks, other SOEs, provincial and local governments—own varying degrees of the firm's listed shares alongside foreign and private shareholders.
-The result has been a highly diffuse form of public ownership where state-owned enterprises are owned by various different government entities, agencies and other state-owned enterprises.
-This makes gauging the true size and scope of the state sector difficult, particularly when SOEs with mixed ownership structures are taken into account.
-In 2013, the public sector accounted for 30% of the number of firms in China, but 55% of assets, 45% of revenue and 40% of profits.
+The result has been a highly diffuse form of public ownership where various government entities, agencies, and other state-owned enterprises own state-owned enterprises.
+This makes gauging the true size and scope of the state sector difficult, particularly when SOEs with mixed ownership structures are considered.
+In 2013, the public sector accounted for 30% of the number of firms in China, but 55% of assets, 45% of revenue, and 40% of profits.

 In 1996, China implemented a comprehensive series of industrial reforms termed "Grasping the large, letting go of the small".
-These reforms involved closing unprofitable state enterprises, merging smaller enterprises and privatization of other small-to-medium enterprises.
+These reforms involved closing unprofitable state enterprises, merging smaller enterprises, and privatizing other small-to-medium enterprises.
 Centrally owned SOEs were reformed into joint-stock companies with the aim of delegating more authority to SOE managers.
 SOEs at all levels shifted their primary focus to profitability and shed their social welfare function of providing social services and benefits to their workers in what was known as the "Iron Rice Bowl" system.
 The State-owned Assets Supervision and Administration Commission (SASAC) was formed in 2003 to oversee the management of the large centrally owned state enterprises.